 Do you picture yourself working in diverse communities to address their unique challenges, such as poverty, racism and immigration?

-Graduates of this program will work in positions such as: community leader, director of outreach ministry, executive director of a nonprofit organization or rural or urban church pastor.
+Graduates of this program can work in positions such as community leader, director of outreach ministry, executive director of a nonprofit organization or rural or urban church pastor.